 Although registrars were ready to receive the information, in practice the onus for registration was on the public.
 There was no fee to register but non-compliance involved fines which were significant for the average person at the time.
 The process was:

 - Birth.
 A birth had to be reported within 21 days by the parent(s); or (if they are unable for some reason) the nurse; or the occupiers of the house where the birth occurred.
 Penalty for failure to register was £1.
+This may have had the effect of causing parents to report a birth date which is later than the actual date so as avoid the fine.
+A check of the baptismal date may be useful.
 A change of family history relevance was made in 1881.
 Until this date mothers of illegitimate children could indicate the name of the father in the registration of birth.
 From 1881 this could only be done with the agreement, and signature, of the father.

 - Marriage.
 ‘The husband’ must obtain a blank certificate from the local registrar, bring it to the clergyman for completion and signing at the ceremony; and return it to the Registrar within 3 days.
 Clergy were supplied with blank certificates for convenience, but the husband was obliged to return the completed certificate.
 This process caused problems – see below.
 Penalty for failure to register was £10.